VoxelBoy/Resources-for-Writing-Shaders-in-Unity/README.md

 # Resources-for-Writing-Shaders-in-Unity
 For the UNITE Boston 2015 talk titled Writing Shaders: YOU can do it!

+[Download Unity Project](https://dl.dropboxusercontent.com/u/561110/ShaderTalk%20Unity%20Project.zip) (5.2) with all the shaders mentioned during the talk.

 A list of great resources when learning to write shaders in Unity.

 * [Unity Documentation - Shader Reference](http://docs.unity3d.com/Manual/SL-Reference.html)